Not only is fibromyalgia a painful medical condition, it can have a negative impact on an individual’s well-being and daily life.

 Fibromyalgia is a chronic medical disorder that causes fatigue and muscle pain, and affects roughly 5 million people.
-However, according to other sources, the number of fibromyalgia sufferers is more than double the first figure.
+However, according to other sources, the number of fibromyalgia sufferers is more than double that figure.

 About Fibromyalgia & Its Symptoms

 As briefly stated above, fibromyalgia is a chronic medical condition that delivers fatigue, widespread musculoskeletal pain, and tenderness/sensitivity in localized areas of the body.
-Unfortunately, everyday could be a struggle for fibromyalgia patients.
+Unfortunately, every day could be a struggle for fibromyalgia patients.
 This is especially the case because of the condition’s symptoms.
-Fibromyalgia’s symptoms including chronic pain can have a negative impact on one’s quality of life.
+Fibromyalgia’s symptoms can have a negative impact on one’s quality of life.
 Aside from pain and fatigue, fibromyalgia can cause sleeping difficulties, muscle stiffness, numbness, memory difficulties, and focusing issues.

-Now, who can develop fibromyalgia, and what are the risk factors involved with this condition?
-Well, for starters, it has been estimated by the Centers for Disease Control (CDC) that women are twice as likely to be diagnosed with fibromyalgia as compared to men.
+It has been estimated by the Centers for Disease Control (CDC) that women are twice as likely to be diagnosed with fibromyalgia than men.
 When individuals are diagnosed with fibromyalgia, the most common age range is middle age.
 As people get older though, they’re more likely to develop fibromyalgia.
 However, children can be diagnosed with the disorder too.

 Regarding risk factors, there are several when it comes to fibromyalgia.
 If an individual has Lupus or Rheumatoid Arthritis, they’re more likely to develop fibromyalgia.
 Other risk factors include obesity, family history, illnesses including viral infections, repetitive injuries, stressful or traumatic events, and one’s gender.